szgaljic/f6/content/docs/foundations/capability.md

 At its core, software exists to solve problems, meet needs, and deliver value to users and stakeholders. **Capability represents the foundation of functionality**—the workflows, features, and solutions that define the software’s purpose.

-The Capability foundation emphasizes delivering the right functionality, at the right time, to the right users.
-It's about carefully considering the purpose of the software and prioritizing it's feature sets.
-Capability also underscores the importance of intentionality.
+The Capability foundation is about carefully considering the purpose of the software and underscores the importance of intentionality.
 Adding unnecessary features or poorly implementing required ones can dilute focus, introduce technical debt, and create frustration for users.

+It also provides a powerful means for business stakeholders to understand how their needs cascade down to impact product features and technical implementation.

 ## What is Capability?